schematics/schematics/README.md

 This calling `validate()` on a model validates an instance by looping through it's fields and calling `field.validate()` on each one.

-We can still be leaner. structures also allows validating input without Instantiating any objects.
+We can still be leaner. schematics also allows validating input without Instantiating any objects.